Loughrea: Independence

-Twentieth-Century
+20th century

-The period from 1920 until 1960 saw Loughrea maintaining its role as a market town.
-The town is also the cathedral town of the Roman Catholic diocese of Clonfert and the twentieth century saw a number of large-scale religious events.
-The 1960s brought industrial developments such as the development of the Tynagh Mines.
+From 1920 until 1960 Loughrea maintained its role as a market town.
+The town is also the cathedral town of the Roman Catholic diocese of Clonfert, and the 20th century saw a number of large-scale religious events.
+The 1960s brought industrial developments such as the Tynagh Mines.

 Economy

-Loughrea was traditionally a farming town that cut its industrial teeth with the Tynagh mines, 10 km to the east.
+Loughrea was historically a farming town that cut its industrial teeth with the Tynagh mines, 10 km to the east.
 There is now a gas-powered electricity power station on the site of the mines.
 As well as being a dormitory town for Galway, Loughrea now hosts a number of pharmaceutical and data-processing industries.
-Loughrea's tourist infrastructure is supported by several hotels, a country resort, as well as many bed-and-breakfasts, restaurants, coffee shops and pubs.
+Loughrea's tourist infrastructure is supported by several hotels, a country resort, as well as a number of bed-and-breakfasts, restaurants, coffee shops and pubs.

 Demographics

-Birthplace and Nationality

-4,270 of the population were born in Ireland, with 386 being born in the United Kingdom, 245 in Poland and Lithuania, 190 in the rest of the EU and 414 in the Rest of the World.

-4,585 of the population are Irish nationals, with 143 being British, 257 Polish or Lithuanian, 198 other EU 28, 217 Rest of the World and 105 not stated.

-Ethnicity
+In the 20 years between the 2002 and 2022 census of Ireland, the population of Loughrea increased from 4,004 to 6,322 people.

+As of the 2022 census, 4,770 of the town's inhabitants were Irish citizens, 107 held UK citizenship, 203 were from Poland, 297 were from elsewhere in the European Union, 128 were Indian citizens, 437 held other citizenships, while 336 did not state their citizenship.

-White Irish are the largest ethnic group in Loughrea, with 4,011 of the population identifying as such, followed by Other White (703), White Irish Traveller (223), Asian or Asian Irish (189) and Black or Black Irish (77), with the rest identifying as other or not stating their ethnicity.
+White Irish were the largest ethnic group in Loughrea as of the 2022 census, with 3,911 of the population identifying as such, followed by Other White (828), White Irish Traveller (196), Asian or Asian Irish (356) and Black or Black Irish (128), with the rest identifying as other or not stating their ethnicity.